Lava stone is a natural stone that is ideal for high-end, custom-made interiors and outdoor furniture for the hospitality market.

-Lava stone slabs over three meters in size were used for the glazed top, hollowed inside to make it lighter.
+We used lava stone slabs over three meters in size for the glazed top, hollowed inside to make it lighter.

 The decoration under the bar counter was achieved using a green glaze over a fluted stone surface to produce a wave-like effect: